SVGoogle/Text-Mining-News-Articles/README.md

 - The relevant data documentation here: <http://sciride.org/news.html#datacontent>

 However, in order to use this dataset for other text mining tasks, the data and article information must be extracted from subfolders stored as .gzip files.
-The extraction process is described in the file [Text mining - News Articles.ipynb](./Text%20mining%20-%20News%20Articles.ipynb) and includes several usefule functions.
+The extraction process is described in the file [Text mining - News Articles.ipynb](./Text%20mining%20-%20News%20Articles.ipynb) and already includes several usefull functions.

 Dataset preparation includes the following tasks:
 1. Filtering articles by news outlet domain name, language and dates